phillipdavidstearns/changemac/README.md

 ## Installation

-I recommend cloning or repository into your `/usr/local/etc` directory:
+I recommend cloning or unzipping repository into your `/usr/local/etc` directory.
+From the command line:

 ```
 cd /usr/local/etc